-A simple cheek swab can help you find a more effective workout for your body.
+Guess what, the latest DNA tests requiring just a cheek swab or saliva sample can help you find a more effective workout for your body.

 The ability to build muscle lies in your genes.
 Specifically, people with the R version of the ACTN3 gene are more likely to develop fast-twitch muscle fibres with the right training, making them better at generating short bursts of strength or speed, such as in sprints.
 Studies have also shown that the R version of the gene leads to increased growth of muscle mass when strength training.
 Those without the R version of the gene would need to tweak their workouts in order to build muscle.
 For example, lifting moderately heavy weights for longer sets, and increasing their protein intake.

 Sophisticated lab tests that were once reserved for professional athletes have now gone mainstream, with new companies offering fuss-free DNA test kits that can essentially tell you if your body is built for endurance sports or heavy lifting, and give you instructions on changing your lifestyle habits for better health – all with a simple cheek swab.